pete8751/C-Systems-Projects/README.md

 Longest-Prefix Matching: In Router::route(), iterated incoming packets across all interfaces, performed a binary search over stored prefixes to find the best (longest) matching route for each destination IP.

-TTL Handling & Packet Forwarding: Decremented the IP header’s TTL field, dropped packets on TTL expiry or on missing routes, and forwarded valid packets via the correct interface—either directly to the destination network or to a specified next-hop router—by invoking the existing send_datagram() logic from PA1.
+TTL Handling & Packet Forwarding: Decremented the IP header’s TTL field, dropped packets on TTL expiry or on missing routes, and forwarded valid packets via the correct interface—either directly to the destination network or to a specified next-hop router.

 Impact & Validation: